🎉 Xenia raises $12M Series A and announces 2 new AI capabilities

 Run it in this order:

-2. Digitize existing SOPs, do not rewrite them.
+2. Digitize existing SOPs, don't rewrite them.
 Xenia's AI Template Agent transforms an existing brand-standards SOP PDF into a digital audit form with conditional logic, cutting the template build from weeks to days.
-The agent transforms a document you already have, it does not generate a program from a vague brief.
+The agent transforms a document you already have, it doesn't generate a program from a vague brief.

 3. Build one conditional template per audit, not one per format.
 Use conditional visibility so flagship, mid-format, and kiosk stores share a template.
 This is where multi-format chains save the most rollout time.